Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Discussion and Conclusion

+Recent works \citep{kurz2024climode,zheng2025passat} have shown that incorporating physics into machine learning-based weather models can lead to models that are cheaper to train, more accurate, and faster to run.
+An exciting direction to extend the work of this paper is to develop such models for India using IMD data.

-As noted in the abstract, a key conclusion suggested by our preliminary analysis is that more and diverse data relevant to monsoon prediction, including satellite and radar based data, combined with carefully selected neural network architecture is likely to substantially improve upon existing NWP forecasts.
+A key direction suggested by our analysis is that more and diverse data relevant to monsoon prediction, including radar- and satellite-based data \citep{espeholt2022deep}, combined with carefully selected neural network architecture, are likely to substantially improve existing NWP forecasts.
+However, radar-based data for public use are limited in India, and satellite data tend to be bulky and require substantially more computation.
+We leave incorporating radar-based data and satellite data into deep learning-based predictions using IMD data to a more expansive future project.

-{\it Acknowledgements:} We would like to thank Sandip Trivedi, TIFR for motivating us to work on weather modelling and for related discussions.
-We thank MN Rajeevan, Atria University, Debasis Sengupta, ICTS, Rama Govindrajan, ICTS and Partha Mukhopadhyay, IITM for many helpful discussions.
+\acknowledgments We would like to thank Sandip Trivedi, TIFR for motivating us to work on weather modelling and for related discussions.
+We thank Debasis Sengupta, ICTS, Rama Govindrajan, ICTS and Partha Mukhopadhyay, IITM for many helpful discussions.
+We also acknowledge the use of the High-Performance Computing (HPC) facility at TIFR for training large scale models required for this research.